 Our gardening season runs from May (the exact date determined by the weather) through the end of October.
 Plots are rented on a year-to-year basis, with an opportunity to renew or re-lease them each spring before the season starts.

-- Annual Plots are available for use from May through the last weekend of October.
+- Seasonal plots also known as ‘annual’ plots, are available for use from May through the last weekend of October.
 These plots are tilled with heavy equipment in the spring and plowed up in the fall.

 Why have we increased prices?
 Learn more below.